MarkStreek/QuintorCatalogFrontEnd/README.md

 This project was created by students bioinformatics at the Hanze University of applied sciences.
 The main task was to create a (automated) catalog to store all hardware components in the company.

 The hardware tools are stored in a database.
 This information is served to the front end using a REST API.

+## Full insight

+This section will give you a more detailed insight into the project.
+The project is divided into two parts: the front end and the back end.
+You can find the back end documentation [here](https://github.com/MarkStreek/QuintorCatalogBackEnd/wiki).

+### RootLayout

+fill in...

+### Notifications

+fill in...

 ## Built with